-In autumn 2017, after eight years of driving their mesmerising gumbo of country blues and electric roots the length and breadth of Ireland, The HardChargers’ debut album Scarecrow is released nationally – in physical and digital form – through the good auspices of Market Square Records/Proper Distribution.
+In January 2018, after eight years of driving their mesmerising gumbo of country blues and electric roots the length and breadth of Ireland, The HardChargers’ debut album Scarecrow is released nationally – in physical and digital form – through the good auspices of Market Square Records/Proper Distribution.

 Given the ease of access to technology and manufacturing, many artists, understandably, opt to record an album within two or three years of starting out as performing artists.
 Sometimes that can be the end of their road – all the energy and creativity spent on documenting their art.